-A District Attorney (DA) is the prosecuting officer of a criminal case (i.e., the official who represents the government in the prosecution of criminal offenses).
-In Montana, DAs are known as "County Attorneys."
+A District Attorney (D.A.) is the prosecuting officer of a criminal case, representing the state within their respective district (typically comprised of one or more counties).
+In Montana, D.A.s are known as "County Attorneys."
 The main County Attorney in each jurisdiction is an elected official who represents the People of the State of Montana against persons or entities alleged to have committed criminal offenses.

-In a criminal case, a judge, not the jury, renders a sentence against a criminal defendant upon conviction or entering a plea.
+In a criminal case, a judge (not a jury) renders a sentence against a criminal defendant upon conviction or entering a plea.
 The County Attorney's role in this process is to present the judge with information, including victim testimony, to help persuade the judge to pass down a specific sentence.
 The judge will consider the information in a pre-sentence report prepared by the probation department, any additional evidence offered by the County Attorney or criminal defense lawyer, comments by the crime victim's family, and other relevant information.

 Hire an Experienced Criminal Defense Attorney

-Whether this is your first time being charged with your crime or you've been through the Montana criminal justice system before, you should always have the best possible defense available to you.
-Knowing your rights is key to possibly getting your case reduced or dismissed.
+Whether this is your first time being charged with a crime or you've been through the Montana criminal justice system before, you should always have the best possible defense available to you.
+Knowing your rights is key to possibly getting the charges against you reduced or dismissed.
 Learn more about how an experienced Montana criminal defense attorney can protect your interests.